voucherifyio/voucherify-openapi/changelog/OPEN-API.md

 ## 2024-05-15

 - Removed the `mode` parameters from Qualifications.
-For now, the only mode is `BASIC`, it is a default one, and the `ADVANCED` mode will not be developed any time soon.
+For now, the only mode is `BASIC`, it is a default one, and the `ADVANCED` mode will not be developed any time soon
+- Changed the Validation Rule Assignment request to a new form: `"related_object_type"` and `"related_object_id"`

 ## 2024-05-14